x1public class Foo {2 static int a;3 static int[] b;4 5 public void foo() {6 a=0;7 b[a] =a ;8 }910} xxxxxxxxxx21int a;2

 int *bptr = &bst[0]; // or int *bptr = bst;

-Can store points to arrays allocated dynamically with call too malloc
+Can store points to arrays allocated dynamically with call too malloc library function

 int *bdyn = malloc(10 * sizeof(int))